Nextiles/documentation/data/bluetooth/README.md

 #### ADC

 Values are 10 bit (1023) to 12 bit (4095) meaning 4 bytes of resolution when casted to chars.
-Every characteristic packet can carry up to 5 4 byte sensor values.
+Every characteristic packet can carry up to 5 x 4 byte sensor values.

 ```c
 AAAABBBBCCCCDDDDEEEE